 Denying a patient the benefit of well-established screening and testing protocols constitutes gross medical malpractice.
 We rely upon some of the world’s foremost medical experts to thoroughly review and investigate your case, and our proven track record of success in this field proves that our approach works.
 We have sought out and obtained justice for individuals who could have and should have had their cancer discovered earlier, at a time when it was treatable or even curable.
 Visit our Recent Results page to see examples of the results we’ve obtained for our clients.

 We know that a fatal or debilitating cancer, that could have been diagnosed earlier, can have a devastating effect on you and your family.
-If you or a loved one has been injured by this sort of medical malpractice, you may be entitled to compensation for damages including:
+If you or a loved one has been injured by this sort of medical malpractice in Syracuse, you may be entitled to compensation for damages including:

-If you or a loved one has been diagnosed with cancer, and your prognosis is poor or you have lost the opportunity to benefit from available treatments because your cancer was not diagnosed earlier, call Porter Nordby Howe LLP at 888-477-7731, or email us at firstname.lastname@example.org.
+If you or a loved one has been diagnosed with cancer in Syracuse, and your prognosis is poor or you have lost the opportunity to benefit from available treatments because your cancer was not diagnosed earlier, call Porter Nordby Howe LLP at 888-477-7731, or email us at email@example.com.